-The objectives for regional development are laid down in the Act on Regional Development.
-The Government will approve the national regional development priorities (regional development decision) for its term of office.
-The decision on regional development priorities sets out the central government objectives that the ministries are committed to and that are taken into account in the steering of each administrative branch.
-The development resources and the performance and effectiveness indicators are also described in the decision.
-The Ministry of Employment and the Economy is responsible for overall coordination of regional development at national level.
+The Government approves the national regional development priorities (regional development decision) for its term of office.
+The regional development decision sets out the central government objectives that the ministries are committed to and that are taken into account in the steering of each administrative branch.
+The Ministry of Economic Affairs and Employment is responsible for overall coordination of regional development at national level.

 Regional development decision 2020–2023

 The regional development decision approved by the Government on 19 March 2020 creates preconditions for an economically, ecologically, socially and culturally sustainable future.
 It also safeguards the wellbeing of residents and provides better operating conditions for business and industry in all regions across Finland.

 Regional development is based on five priorities with sustainable development and digitalisation as the horizontal themes: